ghidora77/GEE_Labs_Website/docs/Lab_01.md

 ## Digital Image
 A digital image is a matrix of equally-sized square pixels that are each defined by two main attributes:

-1. The position, as defined by row, column and layer
+1. The position within the matrix, as defined by row, column and layer
-2. A value associated with that position.
+2. A value associated with that position

 In the context of geospatial imagery, we will refer to these pixel-based data structures as 'raster', as opposed to 'vector' data (points, lines, polygons).
-Before we discuss geospatial imagery, let's explain how a photograph is created.
+While vector and raster data both work in conjunction with one another, they have different attributes and characteristics.
+Before we discuss geospatial raster imagery, let's understand how a regular photograph is created.
 All of the images below were used from example photographs in the documentation in MatLab and OpenCV.

 #### One Layer Grayscale

 Let's start with a grayscale image of some peppers.
-This image contains 384 rows of pixels and 512 columns of pixels - because it is greyscale, there is only one brightness magnitude value (between 0 and 255) for each position.
+This image is rectangle that contains 384 rows and 512 columns of pixels - because it is greyscale, there is only one brightness magnitude value (between 0 and 255) for each position.
+While humans see shapes, hues and definition, a computer is only recording a brightness value for each pixel.

 ![im_01_01](im/im_01_01.png)

-Below is a part of the matrix of the greyscale image between rows 50 and 60 and columns 50 and 60.
+Below is a small segment of the matrix of values of the greyscale image between rows 50 and 60 and columns 50 and 60.
 Note that when working with imagery, the row/column position starts on the top left.
 Using our row/column designation:

 * `greyscale(54, 50)`  has a value of 52
 * `greyscale(50, 54)` has a value of 49